Central to torch is the torch_tensor objects.

 index_add(tensor1, dim, index, tensor2) -> Tensor

-Out-of-place version of $index_add_
+Out-of-place version of $index_add_.

-corresponds to self
+tensor1 corresponds to self in

 index_add_